DallasMorningNews/django-rolodex/README.md

 - `add_org2p(person_object,**kwargs)` : relation from org to person
 - `remove_org2p(person_object,**kwargs)`

+Org2Org relationships are allowed hierarchy.
+Pass the `hierarchy` parameter `parent` or `child` when creating the relationship, referencing the current object, and the related node's symmetrical relationship will receive the inverse property.

+For example, if org1 is parent to org2, `org1.add_org2org(org2,**{hierarchy:'parent'})` will create the relationship with the correct hierarchy.

+__Note__: If you modify an existing Org2Org relationship's hierarchy, a duplicate will be created.
+Instead delete the current relationship and re-create it with the correct hierarchy.

 There are also shorthand methods for retrieving related objects:

 - `get_relations()` : gets related person & org objects